cestpasphoto/alpha-zero-general/README.md

 ### Azul

 2 player Azul has been added to the framework and a reasonably strong ai has been trained for the 2 player version.
-I would love for it to get strong though!
+I would love for it to get stronger though!

 ### Splendor